 What are the symptoms of a Bartholin cyst?

-Many Bartholin cysts are small and do not cause symptoms.
-If a Bartholin cyst forms an abscess (infection), symptoms may include pain, change in size with swelling, drainage, redness and fever.
-Larger cysts that aren't infected may cause symptoms including:
+Many Bartholin cysts are small and do not cause symptoms other than minor irritation.
+If a Bartholin cyst forms an abscess (infection), symptoms may include:

 Diagnosis and Tests

-To diagnose a Bartholin cyst, a doctor will do a physical exam to look at the vagina.
-If the cyst produces discharge, your doctor may test the fluid for sexually transmitted infections (STIs) or other bacterial infections.
+To diagnose a Bartholin cyst, a healthcare provider will do a physical exam.
+They will look at the size of the cyst and look for signs of infection.
+If the cyst produces discharge, your healthcare provider may test the fluid for sexually transmitted infections (STIs) or other bacterial infections.

-In women older than age 40, doctors may perform a test called a biopsy to rule out cancer of the vulva.
-During this test, the doctor will remove a small sample of tissue and look at it under a microscope.
+In women older than age 40, healthcare providers may perform a test called a biopsy to rule out cancer of the vulva.
+During this test, your healthcare provider will remove a small sample of tissue from the cyst and look at it under a microscope.